samiamerni/ArgoCD/README.md

     argocd app get demo
     argocd app history demo
     ```

-    delete the previous app to redploy it usinf cli:
+    delete the previous app to redploy it using cli:

     ```
     argocd app delete demo
     ```
     deploy the app:

     ```
     argocd app create demo2 --project default --repo https://github.com/codefresh-contrib/gitops-certification-examples --path "./simple-app" --dest-namespace default --dest-server https://kubernetes.default.svc
     ```

     sync the app:

     ```
     argocd app sync demo2
    ```

 ### auto-sync:

 By default, the sync period is 3 minutes.
 This means that every 3 minutes Argo CD will:

     Gather all applications that are marked to auto-sync.